fengyujuan/Gated-DCMN/README.md

 # Gated-DCMN
 This repository contains Keras Code implementation of Gated Double-core Memory Network (Gated-DCMN) for multi-modal data learning in healthcare.
-For details about the model architecuture you can access our work: DCMN: Double Core Memory Network for PatientOutcome Prediction with Multimodal Data.
+For details about the model architecuture you can access our work: **DCMN: Double Core Memory Network for PatientOutcome Prediction with Multimodal Data**.

 ## Requirements